elektric-heart/SimpleList/README.md

 **Bug(s):** *(Because of my incompetence and n00b level knowledge..)* :face_with_head_bandage:
 - [ ] Cannot type in sentences into the list items (Need to look up how to allow that in the program) :suspect:
-- [ ] Tell me if you will find any blunder, haha..
+- [ ] Tell me if you find any blunder, haha..

 </details>